SoCalledChristian/socalledchristian.github.io/cheat-sheets/sola-scriptura.md

 ---
 layout: page
-title: Three Arguments Against Sola Scriptura
+title: The Slippery Slope of Sola Scriptura
 ---

-There are three strong arguments against the Protestant doctrine of Sola Scriptura:
+Three main arguments against the Protestant doctrine of Sola Scriptura:

 1. Availabilty -  it took several centuries to finalize the New Testament, and even longer for regular people to obtain it for themselves
 2. Anarchy - complicated and confusing material + personal interpretation = a fractured religion